 Notice that both commands return consistent outputs and, even though an entire node with two sockets has been requested, only the first NUMA node (i.e. socket) has been correctly bind.
 As a result, only 48 threads of the first socket (0-11, 24-35), from which 24 are physical and 24 logical (hyper-threading enabled), are going to be utilised whilst the other 48 threads available on the second socket will remain idle.
-Therefore, the system affinity showed above does not represent the resources requested via SLURM.
+Therefore, the system affinity showed above is not valid since it does not represent the resources requested via SLURM.